cmenon12/sporty-shoes-shopping/WRITEUP.md

 allows users to browse and purchase shoes.
 The application is built using the Spring Boot framework and the Thymeleaf templating engine, with a Bootstrap front-end.

+Screenshots of the application are in a separate file.

 ## How to Use

 All the source code can be found on GitHub